 Section 1.
 Section 1 of Amended Ordinance 42-12 is hereby amended as set forth below with the amendments being underlined and all other provisions of Amended Ordinance 42-12 shall remain in full force and effect except as expressly amended herein:

-Based upon the findings set forth in the recitals to this Ordinance and pursuant to Councils power and authority to grant variances of the Planning and Zoning Code of the City of Bexley, said variance as requested for the property located at 2121 Clifton Avenue, Bexley, Ohio is hereby approved, subject to the August 27, 2012 Decision of the Planning Commission and the September 13, 2012 Decision of the Board of Zoning AppealsThe proposed setbacks for the new dwelling are maintained
+Based upon the findings set forth in the recitals to this Ordinance and pursuant to Councils power and authority to grant variances of the Planning and Zoning Code of the City of Bexley, said variance as requested for the property located at 2121 Clifton Avenue, Bexley, Ohio is hereby approved, subject to the attached August 27, 2012 Decision of the Planning Commission and the attached September 13, 2012 Decision of the Board of Zoning Appeals, except as expressly amended herein.

+Condition 5 of the Decisions attached as Exhibits 1 and 2 is hereby amended to provide:

+The proposed setbacks for the new dwelling shown on Exhibit 3 are maintained except that the west side yard setback shall be reduced from 13 feet from the western property line to 8 feet.

 Section 2.
 That this ordinance shall be in full force and effect from and after the earliest date permitted by law.